What is cholesterol?

 Often, there are no symptoms that specifically relate to high cholesterol.
 So you could have high cholesterol and not know it.

-If an artery that supplies blood to the muscles in your heart becomes blocked, you could have a heart attack.
-If an artery that supplies blood to your brain becomes blocked, you could have a stroke.
+muscles in your heart becomes blocked, you could have a heart attack.
+If

 Many people don’t discover that they have high cholesterol until they suffer one of these life-threatening events.